 Source Analysis

-Dry weather loading from storm drains contribute a large percentage of the loading because of low flows but high concentration of dissolved metals.
+Dry weather loading from storm drains contributes a large percentage of the loading because of low flows but high concentration of dissolved metals.
 During wet weather most metals loadings are in the particulate form where stormwater flows contribute a large percentage of cadmium, copper, lead, and zinc loading.
 Studies are underway to evaluate whether selenium levels represent a “natural condition” for this watershed.

-WLA Translation
+Waste Load Allocation Translation

-1) Dry-weather WLAs
+1) Dry-weather Waste Load Allocations

-The Los Angeles River Metals TMDL assigns concentration-based waste load allocations (WLAs) for dry-weather.
+The Los Angeles River Metals TMDL assigns concentration-based waste load allocations for dry-weather.
 Non-Stormwater Discharges (NSWDs) are only authorized in this General Permit if the terms and conditions in Section IV.A are met to control the discharge of pollutants from the construction site.
 Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be either eliminated or have regulatory coverage under a separate NPDES permit.
 Authorized NSWDs, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
 The Regional Water Board may impose additional requirements on NSWDs if deemed necessary per site-specific analysis.

-2) Wet-weather WLAs
+2) Wet-weather Waste Load Allocations

-The Los Angeles River Metals TMDL assigns a mass-based WLA per construction area in grams per day per acre (g/d/ac) for cadmium, copper, lead, and zinc at the construction site’s discharge point(s) for discharges into the Los Angeles River or tributaries (Los Angeles River Watershed).
-In addition, daily storm volume flows are required to calculate the WLA for each metal.
-The WLAs are shown in Table 62 below.
+The Los Angeles River Metals TMDL assigns a mass-based waste load allocation per construction area in grams per day per acre (g/d/ac) for cadmium, copper, lead, and zinc at the construction site’s discharge point(s) for discharges into the Los Angeles River or tributaries (Los Angeles River Watershed).
+In addition, daily storm volume flows are required to calculate the waste load allocation for each metal.
+The waste load allocations are shown in Table 62 below.

-Directly implementing the copper, lead, and zinc WLAs would result in a unique mass load for each Responsible Discharger depended on the daily stormwater flows and the construction site’s acreage.
+Directly implementing the copper, lead, and zinc waste load allocations would result in a unique mass load for each Responsible Discharger depended on the daily stormwater flows and the construction site’s acreage.
 Requiring Responsible Dischargers to calculate the site-specific mass load of a pollutant would be impractical, costly, and not aligned with the monitoring requirements in this General Permit.

 The Los Angeles River Metals TMDL Staff Report allows for compliance to be assessed based on concentration.
 Additionally, the TMDL Staff Report states, “the wet-weather mass-based waste load allocations for the general construction and industrial stormwater permittees (Table 6-12) will be incorporated into watershed specific general permits.
 Concentration-based permit conditions may be set to achieve the mass-based waste load allocations.
 These concentration-based conditions would be equal to the concentration-based waste load allocations assigned to the other NPDES permits.”

 This TMDL states “each general construction stormwater permit holder will be subject to site-specific BMPs and monitoring requirements to demonstrate compliance with the final waste load allocations.”
-Therefore, it is consistent with the requirements and assumptions of the WLA to apply the Los Angeles River Metals TMDL Numeric Targets as concentration-based numeric action levels (permit conditions).
+Therefore, it is consistent with the requirements and assumptions of the waste load allocation to apply the Los Angeles River Metals TMDL Numeric Targets as concentration-based numeric action levels (permit conditions).

-The NAL iterative process in this General Permit requires dischargers to implement and evaluate performance of site-specific BMPs to demonstrate compliance with applicable WLAs.
+The numeric action level iterative process in this General Permit requires dischargers to implement and evaluate performance of site-specific BMPs to demonstrate compliance with applicable waste load allocations.
 The units are converted from ug/L to mg/L to be consistent with the reporting units in SMARTS.
-The translated NALs are shown in Table 62 below and a WER of 3.97 is used for copper.
+The translated numeric action levels are shown in Table 62 below and a WER of 3.97 is used for copper.

-Table 62 – Los Angele River WLAs (Total Recoverable Metals)
+Table 62 – Los Angeles River Waste Load Allocations Translation for Total Recoverable Metals